d-noe/question_llm/README.md

 The overall implementation is meant to offer flexibility in choosing how to interact with LLMs.
 A few specific modules are pre-implemented, providing support for various inference modalities.

+> [!WARNING]
+> Please remember to use the APIs respectfully and be aware of the user guides, rate limits and other potential restrictions.

 <!-- omit in toc -->
 ## <a class="anchor" id="local-hf"></a> Local HF Model